BryanRacic/BryanRacic/README.md

 ### About Me

-I'm currently a data-engineer [@Packback](https://www.packback.co/) working on overclocking higher education w/ AI, but previously worked on environmental monitoring hardware and machine vision solutions for commerical fishing vessels, as well as transparent communication systems for the Entomology field.
+I'm currently a data-engineer [@Packback](https://www.packback.co/) working on improving higher education w/ responsible utilization of AI.
+Previously worked on environmental monitoring hardware and machine vision solutions for commerical fishing vessels, as well as publicly transparent communication systems for the field of Entomology.

 ### What's Here?
 You're going to find a bunch of half finished projects and dead repos (I'll get back to them _at some point_), but a couple highlights are